lewmoore/Raindrops/README.md

 ## Process
 * Add raindrops function that takes 3 and returns 'Pling'
 * Add raindrops function that takes 6 and returns 'Pling'
-* Refactor duplicated code to evaluate against modulo of 3 rather than individual numbers
+* Refactor Raindrop to evaluate all modulos of 3 to Pling
 * Add functionality for Raindrops function evaluate 5 to Plang
 * Raindrop function evaluates 10 to Plang
-* Refactor code to evaluate against modulo of 5 rather than individual numbers
+* Refactor Raindrop to evaluate all modulos of 5 to Plang
 * Raindrop evaluates 7 to Plong
 * Raindrop evaluates 14 to Plong
+* Refactor Raindrop to evaluate all modulos of 7 to Plong